 This hotel has apartment styled rooms (suites), meaning they are larger than a regular hotel room and have a kitchen and a living room, complete with a couch and TV.
 There’s a free onsite gym and fitness center and an outdoor pool.
 There’s also a restaurant and spa.
 We loved the location of this place as it was close to so many restaurants and public transportation as well.
 Also, the staff are very friendly here and really helpful as well!

 Still in the Silom area, this hotel is down a side alleyway, away from the street traffic.
 The locaion is amazing, right near malls, restaurants, bars and the BTS line for transportation.
 The rooms here aren’t huge, but they are big enough, very clean, comfortable and quiet.
 The staff here are very nice and they give you a small breakfast for free in the morning (juice box, bun and banana).

-After a very productive week in Bangkok, we had finished our Digital Nomad errands and it was time for us to move on.
+Bangkok is one of the best places to visit in Thailand, and after a very productive week in the city, we had finished our Digital Nomad errands and it was time for us to move on.
 We love the city – the vibe is unlike anywhere else in the world.
 But, it’s a city, one that’s incredibly busy and hectic.
 For us, a week in Bangkok is enough.

 We made our way to the airport and began our journey to the island of Koh Samui, a place we would be living for 1.5 months!